3dem/relion-documents/source/SPA_tutorial/Class2D.rst

 For the last iteration of our 2D class averaging calculation these are:

--   ``Class2D/template/run_it100_classes.mrcs`` is the MRC stack with the resulting class averages.
+-   ``Class2D/job013/run_it100_classes.mrcs`` is the MRC stack with the resulting class averages.
-    These are the images that will be displayed in the |RELION| GUI when you select the `_model.star` file from the :button:`Display:` button on the main GUI.
+    These are the images that will be displayed in the |RELION| GUI when you select the `_optimiser.star` file from the :button:`Display:` button on the main GUI.
     Note that |RELION| performs full CTF correction (if selected on the GUI), so your class averages are probably white on a black background.
     If the data is good, often they are very much like projections of a low-pass filtered atomic model.
     The quality of your 2D class averages are a very good indication of how good your 3D map will become.